-This guide is for those who purchase, install, maintain, troubleshoot, manage, or use the SmartScanNG2 system as configured for Alaska Rail.
+This guide is for those who purchase, install, maintain, troubleshoot, manage, or use the SmartScanNG2 system.

-1.2 SmartScanNG2
+1.2 SmartScanNG

-The SmartScanNG2 system is a full-featured detection and reporting system.
+The SmartScanNG system is a full-featured detection and reporting system.
 It monitors moving trains, providing real-time detection of:

-- Overheated bearings - Overheated wheels, when wheel scanners are installed and enabled - Dragging equipment, when dragging-equipment detectors are installed and enabled - Shifted loads, when wide-load detectors are installed and enabled - Oversized loads, when high-load detectors are installed and enabled - Automatic Equipment Identification (AEI) tags, when AEI hardware and firmware are installed and enabled - Direction of the train - Exit speed of the train
+- Overheated bearings - · Overheated wheels, when wheel scanners are installed and enabled - Dragging equipment, when dragging-equipment detectors are installed and enabled - Shifted loads, when wide-load detectors are installed and enabled - Oversized loads, when high-load detectors are installed and enabled - Automatic Equipment Identification (AEI) tags, when AEI hardware and firmware are installed and enabled - Direction of the train - Exit speed of the train